-The law firm of Weems, Schimpf, Haines, Shemwell & Moore (APLC) was formed in May, 1982.
+The law firm of Weems, Schimpf, Haines & Moore (APLC) was formed in May 1982.
 Originally located in downtown Shreveport, the firm moved to its present home in the historic Highland District in 1983.

-In addition to representing victims of serious personal injury, our lawyers provide general legal services in business formation, real estate, family law and divorce.
-Our attorneys are committed to providing prompt, cost-effective solutions to legal problems, consistent with the highest standards of professional and ethical conduct
+In addition to representing victims of serious personal injury, our lawyers provide general legal services in business formation and disputes, estate planning and elder law, family law and divorce and appellate matters.
+Our attorneys are committed to providing prompt, cost-effective solutions to legal problems, consistent with the highest standards of professional and ethical conduct.

 About Our Office

-Our law office is the former residence of prominent industrialist and oil man Robert Oscar Roy.
+Our law office is the former residence of prominent industrialist and oilman Robert Oscar Roy.
 The building was designed by Shreveport architect Edward F. Neild in a style that incorporates a blend of French and English Renaissance architecture.
-Neild is well known for the design of many historic buildings in Shreveport including C.E.
-Byrd High School, Saint John’s Catholic Church and the Caddo Parish Courthouse.
+Neild is well known for the design of many historic buildings in Shreveport, including C.E.
+Byrd High School, St. John’s Catholic Church and the Caddo Parish Courthouse.
 Neild gained national attention when President Harry Truman appointed him head of the restoration committee for the White House.

 Upon completion in 1926, the building was known as the Roy Mansion and was occupied by the Roy family until 1977.
-The building was purchased by Lyle and Antoinette Stierwalt and used as their primary residence, as well as an interior design studio and an art gallery.
+The building was purchased by Lyle and Antoinette Stierwalt and was used as their primary residence as well as an interior design studio and an art gallery.

 In January 1983, the building was acquired and carefully renovated and restored to maintain its architectural integrity while being converted to a modern four-story office building for the firm’s offices.